 Remember, though, that other managers are not experts in the sense that we’re talking about here.
 They may be great advisers when it comes to running a department.

 But when you need projections on the real-world outcomes of your decisions, go right to those that the decisions will affect the most.

-Sharing decisions with team members fills major needs on both sides of the equation: It gets you information that may be necessary to the decision-making process, and it keeps employees involved, invested and, most importantly, willing to trust you.
+Sharing decisions with team members fill significant needs on both sides of the equation: It gets you information that may be necessary to the decision-making process.
+It keeps employees involved, invested, and, most importantly, willing to trust you.

-Your team members are great resources – sometimes untapped, and just waiting for an outlet!
-Many times, even with the best leaders, people are too shy speak their mind, and are just waiting for you to show an interest in them.
+Your team members are great resources – sometimes untapped and just waiting for an outlet!
+Even with the best leaders, people are often too shy to speak their minds and are just waiting for you to show an interest in them.

-Draw these people out of their shells and you’ll get a lot of ideas that you never would have thought of yourself.
+Draw these people out of their shells, and you’ll get many ideas that you would never have thought of yourself.

-Gathering input this way can help you make the decision, as well as possibly influence how and when the decision is carried out.
+Gathering input this way can help you make the decision and possibly influence how and when the decision is carried out.
 Thus, this gives the employees a real sense of ownership in the process.

-When you make decisions by yourself, team members will trust you to do what’s best for them because you’ve built a foundation of trust with them.
+When you make decisions by yourself, team members will trust you to do what’s best for them because you’ve built a trust foundation.